-Namely, setting up a goal: I don’t have any goals set up on this account, so I can walk you through setting up our first acquisition goal now.
+This author doesn’t have any goals set up on this account, so we can walk you through setting up our first acquisition goal now.
 Click “get started” and follow along as we set up the goal.

 The author has chosen to set their goal to increase pages per session, as that’s something they’ve been focused on increasing through more intralinking to their own content.

 By clicking “verify goal”, you can see how well your goal would have performed based on the past week.
 If you have a 98% conversion rate, then you’re probably setting your goal too low.
 But if you only have a 2% conversion rate, you might be setting your goal too high.

 Goals are great for keeping track of how any experiments you are running might be working.
 For example: If our author decided to increase page views per session, they could try adding large images in the middle of the posts directing people to other posts on the site.
 If after a week their pages per session didn’t increase, they’d pull that experiment and try something else.

 Goals can also be a success metric to use when deciding what kind of content to create.
 If you push a new post and nobody clicks from that post to a related one it might be a sign that your audience isn’t interested in that kind of content.

 Other acquisition metrics to consider when training on Google Analytics

-For the purpose of this beginner’s level post, I’ll cover the metrics most beginners know they need for their businesses.
+For the purpose of this Google Analytics for beginners post, we’ll cover the metrics most beginners know they need for their businesses.

 Social network referrals

-I’m a big fan of social network analytics because they’re a solid representation of how effective my promotion efforts have been.
-At first glance of the example blog above, it seems like Pinterest would be the best social channel for me, but if you look closer at the other numbers, you’ll see my Pinterest traffic is low-quality.
+Social network analytics are a solid representation of how effective promotion efforts have been.
+At first glance of the example blog above, it seems like Pinterest would be the best social channel for the author.
+However, if you look closer at the other numbers, you’ll see their Pinterest traffic is low-quality.